Cordeltadigital/react-forms/README.md

 All `props` passed to components are passed to underlying HTML elements.

-`onSubmit` handler is passed an object containing form values, in this case:
+Submit component `onClick` handlers are passed an object containing validated form values, in this case a structure
+like:

 ```json
 {